choonkeat/elm-webapp/README.md

 ```elm
 updateFromClient : RequestContext -> Time.Posix -> MsgFromClient -> ServerState -> ( ServerState, Task String MsgFromServer )
 ```
-this function is called whenever the `Client` sends a value over with its `sendToServer`.
-We usually do a `case ... of` statement inside, much like how write our standard `update` function
+is called whenever the `Client` sends a value over with its `sendToServer`.
+We usually do a `case ... of` statement inside, much like how we write our standard `update` function

 #### updateFromRoute

 ```elm
 updateFromRoute : ( Method, RequestContext, Maybe Route ) -> Time.Posix -> Request -> ServerState -> ( ServerState, Cmd Msg )
 ```
-This is the catch-all handler for http request; called whenever `Server` has to handle a http request that isn't handled by `updateFromClient`. e.g. oauth redirect path.
+is the catch-all handler for http request; called whenever `Server` has to handle a http request that isn't handled by `updateFromClient`. e.g. oauth redirect path.

 Note that `ServerState` is simply `Model` you see in standard Elm apps; named differently.